DiyaGhorpade/E-Commerce-Platform-Java-Springboot-Project/README.md

-That makes sense.
-Since you are the "Architect" and "Platform Engineer" of this group (handling Auth, Gateway, Product, and Infrastructure), your job is to make the platform robust while she builds the business logic (Orders/Inventory).

-First, here is the **Professional README** to finalize your hand-off.
-Then, I have listed **3 High-Value Paths** you can take next to upgrade the system.

 ### **1. The Hand-Off: `README.md**`

 Create a file named `README.md` in your **Root Folder** and paste this code.
 It gives your team the "One-Click Start."